Pre-lab Exercise: Surface Anatomy of the Back

-Muscles that attach to the scapula or humerus and thus move the upper limb are hypaxial (not expaxial) muscles, even though we see them on the back, due to their embryonic origins they are innervated by ventral rami of spinal nerves.
+Muscles that attach to the scapula or humerus and thus move the upper limb are hypaxial (not expaxial) muscles.
+Therefore, even though we see them on the back, due to their embryonic origins they are innervated by ventral rami of spinal nerves.

 The trapezius is innervated by a cranial nerve (CN XI, or spinal accessory nerve) because of its embryonic origin as a so-called gill arch muscle.
 Other hypaxial muscles are innervated by ventral rami of spinal nerves, whereas epaxial muscles are innervated by dorsal rami.
 Which of these three muscle types (gill arch, hypaxial, and epaxial) will be influenced by spinal cord injury at a level below C4?

 4. SUPERFICIAL BACK:

 - Near the vertebral column, where muscles attach to the spinous process of the vertebrae, cut (transect) the trapezius and latissimus dorsi along the long axis of the body and reflect them laterally by folding them away from the vertebral colum.
 They will remain attached to the scapula and humerus.